B0-B/markov/README.md

 ```
 ~$ but then begins a journey in my head to work my mind for thee and for myself no quiet find .
 ```
-The output looks like he has thrown some sentences together but actually the text is generated word by word based on sequential and bayesian probabilities.
+The output looks like some sentences were thrown together but actually the text is generated word by word based on sequential and bayesian probabilities.

 <br>

 ## sequence completion
-We want to have a look at general sequences which is straight forward by and we want to have a closer look into the ```next``` function.
+We want to have a look at general sequences which is straight forward and we want to have a closer look into the ```next``` function.
 Consider a winning/loosing streak of a sports team
 ```python
 priorGames = ['win', 'defeat', 'defeat', 'win', 'defeat', 'win', 'defeat', 'win', 'win']